rezita/HomeLearning/README.md

 <img src="https://github.com/rezita/HomeLearning/assets/43845243/ecda5ad4-6261-4ae2-b7de-54383443c0ab" width="100">

 Home Learning is a simple app to practice spelling, irregular verbs and reading for children.
 In other words: Home Learning App is the 'front end' part of out our family learning project.
-(The 'back end' is written in google app script and the data is stred in spreadheets.)
+(The 'back end' is written in google app script and the data is stored in spreadsheets.)

 # Short Story
 When my older son was in year 2 in school, he had to learn around 6-10 words a week to spell (these were his spelling words of the week.)
 The lists followed the National Curriculum spelling list recommendations.